When Travel Experiences Are Not in Context, Guests Don’t Remember

 Amazingly the whale stayed parallel with our ship for about twenty minutes.
 Then several hundred feet away from a large mass the size of a city bus rose to the surface.
 She dramatically announced herself by ejecting a plume of air in a geyser-like spray.
 This was the mother!
 The smaller whale joined her and they swam off together.

-The people were giddy, but also happy to return to port.
-Upon disembarking from the ship, the trip participants said little, just drove away.
+The people were seasick and green in appearance and happy to return to port.
 I had organized the outing as a way for overscheduled tech workers to connect with their families in the outdoors, but had I inadvertently turned more people off that helped?
-This was first of several trips where unexpected situations and hardships caused me to question my outings and slowly I became disillusioned.
-After several summers, I stopped leading nature adventures.
+This was the first of several trips where unexpected situations and hardships caused me to question my outings and slowly I became disillusioned.

-She shared her story: At the time she suspected the man wanted her to get sick while whale watching, but she went anyway.
+The mother-in-law suspected the man invited her along so she would get sick on the boat, but she went anyway.
 It was a most unpleasant time.
-But when she viewed the whale up close and looked into its eye, she saw there was something there – more to the point, something in her.
+But, when she viewed the whale up close and looked into the creature’s eye, she saw there was something there, and something awakened in her.
 She returned home to southern California and was anxious to the point where sleep was difficult.
 She spent more time outside and took long walks.
 She started to walk to the store.
 Her walks became hikes and she asked her friends to join her, but they were “too busy”, so she went by herself.
 Later she joined a local hiking club.
 On these outings, she saw hills and valleys near her house that she had never seen despite having lived in the area for decades.
 On one hike in the Mojave Desert, she saw a magnificent vista and it inspired her to make a big decision.
-She decided to visit a place she had always dreamed of seeing since she was a child: South Korea.
+She decided to visit a location she had always dreamed of since she was a child: The Gyeongbokgung Palace in South Korea.
 Then she announced to the family around the table, “I’m leaving for Seoul in three weeks.”

 The man finished telling me his tale.
 Before disappearing into the crowd he said, “Thanks again for the great trip!”